levvim/dotvim/README.md

 Fairly standard vim configuration to use on remote machines with shortcuts for faster tab/split movement.

-Uses pathogen for package management (crtlp, syntastic, airline, NerdTREE, fugitive).
+Currently using the Solarized Light colorway and pathogen for package management (crtlp, syntastic, airline, NerdTREE, fugitive).

 Also used to interactively work in R via Neovim (https://github.com/jalvesaq/Nvim-R).